malramsay64/personal_site/content/post/scraping_data_from_facebook.md

 highlight = true
 +++

-Competition is a strange thing.
-I am a member of The Lancer Band, a Regimental band of the Australian Army, and it has become a tradition for us to create a music video for release as a component of ANZAC Day commemorations.
+Competition is a strange thing making you suddenly interested in the most unusual of problems It has become a tradition of The Lancer Band, of which I am a member, to produce a video as part of our ANZAC Day commemorations.
-These videos have been highly successful garnering millions of views on Facebook.
-These viral successes
-along with some great communication throughout the rest of the year have resulted in a fairly significant social media following, especially when compared to other similar pages.
+These videos have been highly successful garnering millions of views on Facebook and with some choice communications throughout the rest of the year have resulted in a commendable social media following.

-After a successful drive to raise the number of page likes this year, we became more interested in how we compared to a whole host of other pages, from other service bands in Australia, to other units of the Australian Army.
+After a successful drive to raise the number of page likes this year, we became more interested in how we compared to other similar pages, from other service bands in Australia, to other units of the Australian Army.
-Rather than manually collating this data manually,
-I looked to find a solution to how we could automate this process.
-Both to have up to date data,
+Rather than manually collating all this data manually, I looked for an automated solution for this process, both to have up to date data, and to store historical data allowing for comparisons with these pages over time.
-and to be able to capture and store historical data allowing us to create our own metrics on how we and all the comparable pages are growing.

-The method recommended by the internet for getting any data from Facebook is through their [GraphAPI][graph-api], a method of using http requests to get any specific data from a page.
+The method the internet recommends for getting data from Facebook is through their [GraphAPI][graph-api], a method of using http requests query specific data.
-The first step in using the GraphAPI is to get an access token, the simplest method is by logging into the [GraphAPI Explorer][graph-api explorer], a web based tool for testing out GraphAPI.
+The first step in using the GraphAPI is getting an access token, the simplest method though logging into the [GraphAPI Explorer][graph-api explorer], a web based tool for testing GraphAPI.
-In getting an access token from the GraphAPI Explorer, a prompt will ask for the permissions granted to the access token.
+In the process of getting an access token from the GraphAPI Explorer, a prompt will ask for the permissions granted to the access token.
-Uncheck all the permissions as they are not required for this example.
+You can uncheck all the permissions since they are not required for this example.
-The more permissions granted to an access token, the more data from the GraphAPI is accessible.
-The data field of interest is the `fan_count`, which is the number of users who like the page, found in the [documentation][graph-api page ref] under the page reference.
+The more permissions granted to an access token, the more data from the GraphAPI is accessible, here interested in the `fan_count`, which is the number of users who like the page.
+Documentation for this value,
+and all the other values can are available in the [page documentation][graph-api page ref].

-Putting all this together it is possible to query the GraphAPI in python using requests as in the code example below.
+With the page and data field to query and the access token, it is possible to query the GraphAPI in python using the requests package as in the code example below.

 ```python
 import requests